mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/rds.md

 - In case of the main database goes down, the traffic is automatically re-routed to the failover database
 - Multi AZ is not used for scaling
 - The read replicas can be set up as Multi AZ for Disaster Recovery
+- You can change RDS from Single-AZ to Multi-AZ in a Zero downtime operation

 ## RDS Security